 This Environmental Management Plan is intended to give effect to the recommendations of the Environmental Impact Assessment.
 To achieve this goal, it is essential that all personnel involved on the mineral exploration are fully aware of the environmental issues and the means to avoid or minimize the potential impacts of activities on site.
 The proposed mineral exploration activities are summarized in Section 3 of the scoping report above.
 Legal and policy requirements are well known and understood by the proponent, its employees and contractors and will be strictly enforced by its management team.
-A general description of the environment is contained in Section 4.
+A general description of the environment is contained in Section 4, and more site-specific information on particularly sensitive areas is contained in Section 4 as well.
 Issues and concerns identified in the EIA will form a set of environmental specifications that will be implemented on site.
 It is the intention that these environmental specifications should form the basis for an agreement between the proponent and the Ministry of Environment and Tourism.
 By virtue of that agreement, these specifications will become binding on the proponent.